pandulaDW/interpreter-in-rust/README.md

 - The language supports int, string and boolean data types.
 - Supports common operators like +, -, ==, !=, <, > etc.
 - Supports let and return statements.
-- Supports If/else expressions and functional expressions.
+- Supports If/else expressions and function expressions.

 ## Methodology